loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 Sometimes a comment is useful, but off topic for the thread.
 In this case you can start a new discussion (forking), selecting the comments you want to take into it from the original thread.

 ## Moving threads between groups
 You may want to move threads between groups and subgroups to keep things organised.
-You can do this with the move thread option in the dropdown menu at the top of the thread.
+To do this, select _Move_ from the thread options.

 ![](move_thread.png)
 ![](move_thread_modal.png)